-Sales revenue in the first quarter of the year are higher compared to the same period last year as a result of higher sales of Import butter which were off-set in part by lower sales under the Domestic Seasonality Programs (Plan A and B butter).
-In the first quarter, the CDC imported a greater portion of its WTO TRQ butter than during the same period last year.
-Gross profits have also increased as a result of the increase in import butter sales.
+Sales revenue in the second quarter and in the first six-months of the year have decreased compared to the same periods last year mainly as a result of lower purchases and sales of Plan B butter.
+This was partly offset by an increase in Imported butter sales.
+Gross profits have also increased because of the increase in import butter sales.
 The CDC generates a small profit on imported butter sales whereas butter sold under the domestic seasonality program is purchased and sold at the prevailing support price.